 This high knoll overlooking Balquhidder offers superb views over the village and glen and is well worth the walk from the church and graveyard where Rob Roy is buried.

 ‘Creag an Tuirc’ translates from Scottish Gaelic as ‘The Boar’s Rock’.
 This crag is also the ancient rallying place of Clan MacLaren, who gathered up here.

 To access it, there is limited parking near the churchyard in Balquhidder, which is well-signed as the site of Rob Roy’s grave.
 From here, follow the direction arrows on the green signposts pointing to Creag an Tuirc along a forest track and heading up the hill.
 The hike is steep overall, but when you reach the memorial cairn and the bench the views will greatly make up for the effort.

 You can see the meandering line of the River Balvag and the length of Loch Voil with the Braes of Balquhidder rising steeply above it.
 Looking south there is an aerial view of the village, Glen Buckie beyond and a backdrop of Benvane.

 The distance of the walk is approximately 2.5 miles/4 km and it will take you 1 – 2 hours to complete it.
-Click here for more information about the hike, including a map.
+This map offers more information about the hike.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.